PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Receive answer of image
 - [x] IncrementUserCountUsage on firebase package should not be exported (after create some useful action to test remove it)
 - [x] Receive answer as an Object (double check the response to check if has the props that I asked, if no automatically goes back to AI to get a response on the right format) - No need, it better

+#### Better Image AI

+- [x] Setup the project with dark theme, auth and firebase
+- [x] Protect dashboard for authenticated only - Redirect to homepage
+  - [-] Remove the auth from Protected, instead pass the Session as props (then I can pass the same session for Protected by redirect and with fallback, and remove the complexity from those elements)
+    - Actually it was a bad idea, when I try it the Protected children doesn't know anymore that the hasUser from core session is true, so it will require extra if(hasUser) all over the place - But in the current way is kind of useless, because a cannot send from a layout to the page
+- [x] Check daily usage to enable use the tool
+- [x] Create the first form that receives the original prompt
+- [x] Send the question for next step, then retrieve for server side to do the AI thing and be ready for next step
+- [x] Send the original prompt to object type chatGPT, the response should have
+  - Follow up questions: string[]
+  - Is valid input: boolean - It is OK with the politic of generate image
+  - Suggest styles: string[] - If the "has style" is false, send suggestions of styles for the image - If it is empty means there is style already on description
+  - Similar famous images - string[]
+- [x] Create the new form with the info receive by ai, with the ai response, add a field for free text
+- [x] Send again all the data and receive a revised prompt
+- [x] Send the revised prompt to the user to final adjusts
+- [x] Send to generate image the original prompt and the final prompt to generate image
+- [x] Show the images to user - Remove all size related code (do it again after MVP)
+- [x] Add the Use Again and refresh the page (check daily usage) - Fix inconsistencies between server and client side
+- [x] Create a happy path with buttons
+- [x] Deploy

 #### Tech Debit